Los Angeles International Airport

 Market Share

-The most valuable Los Angeles International Airport import, Computers, has increased 54.87 percent YTD
+The most valuable Los Angeles International Airport import, Cell phones, related equipment, has increased 3.45 percent YTD

 Here’s a closer look at the top five, by value: